By Audley Namibia specialist Kelly

 It's a three to six hour drive northeast to Etosha National Park, one of Africa's greatest wildlife destinations.
 The park is home to the world's largest population of black rhino and in total is host to 114 different species from elephant, lion and giraffe to cheetah and wildebeest, as well as 340 bird species.

 The park is very dry so wildlife congregates around the waterholes making sightings almost guaranteed.
-Okaukuejo Rest Camp has a magnificent floodlit waterhole which can only be visited at night and only by guests of the lodge.
+Okaukuejo Rest Camp has a waterhole which can only be visited by guests of the lodge and is floodlit at night.
 The waterhole is a rhino hub and I've sat there watching 14 black rhino drinking together along with herds of elephant and lion.

 Although the rooms at the lodge are very spacious and beautifully styled, it's a busy place with over 100 rooms, so service is less personal.
 However, it’s a small compromise to make in return for the incredible wildlife viewing opportunities here.